unff/coursePlanner/README.md

 DONE: FUCKING SPACERS - GET RID OF THEM ONCE POPULATED
 DONE: Spacers should not be draggable!
 DONE: Move all data to the service and share it among components.
-NEXT: Hover cursor thing to signify that it cant be moved, maybe why. allow only 3 per left-hand container
+DONE: Hover cursor thing to signify that it cant be moved,
+NEXT: Looking into providing a reason why it cannot be moved. allow only 3 per left-hand container